Soujannita95/ATM4110/content/environment/howtouse.md

 In [1]:
 ```
-Here, you can follow the same procedure as in python to have the program of unit converter.
+Here, you can follow the same procedure as in python to have the program of the unit converter.
 ```
 In [1]: TinC = int(input("Enter a temperature in Celsius: "))
 Enter a temperature in Celsius: 30